LeaKaftan/leakaftan/content/research/index.md

 ### Work in progress

-_title hidden for review_, together with Nils-Christian Bormann, currently under review with the _European Journal of Political Research_
+_title hidden for review_, together with Nils-Christian Bormann

-_title hidden for review_, together with Bruno della Sala, Olga Jerjomina, Stefan Stojkovic, Edoardo Vigano, and Nils-Christian Bormann, to be submitted to _scientific data_
+_title hidden for review_, together with Bruno della Sala, Olga Jerjomina, Stefan Stojkovic, Edoardo Vigano, and Nils-Christian Bormann, currently under review with _scientific data_

 "Government Formation in Interwar Europe: New Data and Analysis", together with Nils-Christian Bormann, presented at APSA in 2022